MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-delete-project-sales-budget.md

 ## Enable the project sales budget feature

-Project cost & sales budgeting capabilities are enabled only if the feature flag is enabled.
+Project cost and sales budgeting capabilities are enabled only if the feature flag is enabled.

 > [!NOTE]
 > After the project budget feature is enabled in an organization, it can't be disabled.
 However, you don't have to create a budget for every project.

-To enable project cost & sales budgeting, follow these steps.
+To enable project cost and sales budgeting, follow these steps.

 1. Sign in to Microsoft Dynamics 365 Project Operations.
 1. In the left navigation, change the area to **Settings**.